Simple bedroom decorating ideas

 I have picked out this pale grey headboard.

-If you have the room it would be a good idea to invest in night stands and a couple of accent lights.
-These night stands have a material textured finish, not expensive and are perfect within our color scheme.
+If you have the room it would be a good idea to invest in nightstands and a couple of accent lights.
+These nightstands have a material textured finish, are not expensive, and are perfect within our color scheme.
 They don’t take up too much space either and are handy for storage in a small bedroom.

 Now referring back to our original material sample, notice we have a touch of blue in it as well, we will incorporate some of that, but very subtly in the base of the lamps.
 You can also find some great lights in our What’s Hot page and our Beach Retreat mood board has some appropriate bedside lighting as well.